ANUcybernetics/aps-ai-transparency-tracker/statements/AUSTRADE.md

 ## Monitoring and Governance

-The General Manager Digital and Technology, is the designated Accountable Official (AO) for all AI matters.
+The Head of Digital Products and Platforms, is the designated Accountable Official (AO) for all AI matters.
 They are responsible for Austrade's implementation of the whole-of-government Policy for the Responsible Use of AI in Government.

 They are also responsible for ensuring the following: